materialknight/react_templates/readme.md

    In this case, the origin of **index.html** is **yoursite.com**, but the origin of React is its CDN, thus the user's browser sends a **crossorigin request** to get React.

    A **crossorigin request** resolves differently depending on its script tag's `crossorigin` attribute: If the attribute is not present, you'll get deficient error logging for the requested script (React in this case) when `window.onerror` triggers (`window.onerror` triggers when a resource failed to load or couldn't be used).
-If the `crossorigin` attribute is present, it the request is done using the **Cross-Origin-Resouce-Sharing** (CORS) Protocol, which enables the server to share more information or honor previously impossible requests, if the request comes from a trusted origin.
+If the `crossorigin` attribute is present, the request is done using the **Cross-Origin-Resouce-Sharing** (CORS) Protocol, which enables the server to share more information or honor previously impossible requests if the origin is trusted by the server to make that request.

    If `crossorigin` is set to "anonymous" and the server responds with the header `Access-Control-Allow-Origin: yoursite.com` or with `Access-Control-Allow-Origin: *`, it means **yoursite.com** is a trusted origin to make that GET request for the linked script (React), so you'll get improved error logging for that fetched script (React) when `window.onerror` triggers.
 You can set `crossorigin` to "anonymous" by writing `crossorigin='anonymous'`, `crossorigin=''`, `crossorigin=*nonExistentValue*` or simply `crossorigin` (I use the last option in this documentation).